Feed the Kitty: Plot

 Marc, unaware that the kitten has escaped, can only watch in horror as his owner mixes the cookie batter, rolls out the dough, cuts it into shapes and places the cookies in the oven.
-Fearing her dead, Marc becomes increasingly distressed until he finally breaks down.
+Fearing him dead, Marc becomes increasingly distressed until he finally breaks down.
 His mistress, thinking he is crying over being disciplined, lets him back inside and tells him he has been punished enough.
 She attempts to console him by giving him a cookie in the shape of a cat.
-Stunned, Marc takes the cookie and places it on his back where the kitten had slept earlier as he continues to cry.
+Stunned, Marc takes the cookie and places it on his back where the kitten had slept earlier as he continues to weep.

 The kitten then walks up and meows at him.
-Marc, immediately overjoyed to see his friend alive, picks the kitten up and kisses her, then suddenly realizes that his owner is watching.
+Marc, immediately overjoyed to see his friend alive, picks the kitten up and kisses him, then suddenly realizes that his owner is watching.
 He vainly tries to disguise the kitten like he did earlier, but then begs at his mistress's feet.
 To his surprise, she allows him to keep the kitten, sternly telling him that the kitten is completely his responsibility.
-At this realization, the dog once again wags his finger at her, but melts as the kitten plays with it and purrs at him.
-She climbs onto his back and settles in for a nap, and he tucks her in using his fur as a blanket.
+At this realization, the dog once again wags his finger at the kitten, but melts as the kitten plays with it and purrs at him.
+He climbs onto the dog's back and settles in for a nap, and he tucks the kitten in using his fur as a blanket.